timwhite/python-iview/README.md

 Some usage examples are provided for your perusal.

-This is a purely informational command, and verifies that handshaking is working correctly.
+This is a purely informational command.
+It verifies that handshaking is working correctly, and shows which streaming host is used.

 	$ ./iview-cli --print-auth
 	iView auth data:
+	    Streaming Host: Akamai
+	    RTMP Token: [...]
-		Token: XXXXXXXXXXXXXXXXXXXX
+	    HDS Token: [...]
-		RTMP URL: rtmp://203.18.195.10/ondemand
+	    Server URL: rtmp://cp53909.edgefcs.net/ondemand
+	    Playpath Prefix: flash/playback/_definst_/
-		Unmetered: True
+	    Unmetered: False

-This can be used to view the iView programme and find the program URL:
+This can be used to view the iView programme and find the programme file name:

 	$ ./iview-cli --programme
+	7.30:
+	    7.30 Episode 193 26/11/2013	(news/730s_Tx_2611.mp4)
+	    7.30 25/11/2013	(news/730s_Tx_2511.mp4)
-	7.30 Report:
+	    7.30 20/11/2013	(news/730s_Tx_2011.mp4)
-	    7.30 Report 12/01/10	(news/730report_100112.flv)
-	    7.30 Report 11/01/10	(news/730report_100111.flv)
-	    7.30 Report 07/01/10	(news/730report_100107.flv)
-	    7.30 Report 06/01/10	(news/730report_100106.flv)
 	[...]

-To actually download the program, use something like the following:
+To actually download the programme, use something like the following:

-	$ ./iview-cli --download news/730report_100112.flv
+	$ ./iview-cli --download news/730s_Tx_2611.mp4

 Hopefully that will download an .flv file into your current directory, appropriately named.
+Downloaded files always use the FLV container format, despite any “.mp4” suffix in the original name.

-Depending on the streaming server used, this may require _rtmpdump_ to be set up correctly.
-If downloading doesn't work, type "rtmpdump" or "rtmpdump_x86" and see if it does anything.
+Unless the _AkamaiHDUnmetered_ host is used, _rtmpdump_ must be set up correctly.
+If downloading doesn’t work, type “rtmpdump” and see if it does anything.
 If not, install it, or put it somewhere on your $PATH.

 Downloads may be interrupted and resumed, depending on the streaming server used.
-The RTMP downloader supports resuming files, but the new HDS downloader for the unmetered server currently does not.
+The RTMP downloader supports resuming files, but the new HDS downloader for the _AkamaiHDUnmetered_ host currently does not.

 Hacking
 =======